-Obesity is an increasingly important problem in European countries.
-Joan Costa-i-Font argues that obesity is an example of market failure and that policy should focus on changing social rewards to unhealthy food consumption and tackling the prevailing social norms with regards to sedentary behaviour at home and the workplace.
+There is an escalating obesity problem in the UK.
+Joan Costa-Font argues that obesity is an example of market failure and that policy should focus on changing social rewards to unhealthy food consumption and tackling the prevailing social norms with regards to sedentary behavior at home and the workplace.

 Obesity in Europe has reached epidemic proportions.
-The prevalence of overweight and obese people in the adult population in Europe varies between 36.9 per cent and 56.7 per cent for women, and between 51 per cent and 69.3 per cent for men.
+The prevalence of overweight and obese people in the adult in Europe varies between 36.9 % and 56.7 % for women and between 51 % and 69.3 % for men.
 Britain ranks at the very top.
 This is not new, as far back as 2001, a National Audit Office report suggested that obesity was rising faster in England than in other parts of Europe.
-Recent data indicates that 65 per cent of men and 58 per cent of women in the UK were overweight in 2011, a more than 30 per cent increase since 1993.
-It is highly uncertain how the so-called ‘obesity epidemic’ will evolve, but as I explain below, obesity is in itself is a problem of ‘mis-adaptation’ of individual behaviour to lifestyles with lower demands for energy consumption.
+Recent data indicates that 65 per cent of men and 58 per cent of women in the UK were overweight in 2011, a more than 30% increase since 1993.
+It is highly uncertain how the so-called ‘obesity epidemic’ will evolve, but as I explain below, obesity is in itself is a problem of ‘mis-adaptation’ of individual behavior to lifestyles with lower demands for energy consumption.
 Given that obesity produces significant social costs, public health authorities need to be far more pro-active in designing interventions that influence the social rewards of being in a healthy weight.

 Diagnosing the problem